xmos/xcore_iot/doc/programming_guide/installation.rst

 Optional Step 3.
 Install Python and Python Requirements
 =======================================================

 XCORE-IOT does not require installing Python, however, several example applications do utilize Python scripts.
-To run these scripts, Python 3 is needed, we recommend and test with Python 3.8.
+To run these scripts, Python 3 is needed, we recommend and test with Python 3.8 but newer versions should also work.
 Install `Python <https://www.python.org/downloads/>`__ and install the dependencies using the following commands:

 .. note::